 There are a number of questions that you can ask Facebook Ads support.
 The categories are broken down as follows:

 - Business pages

 Even if your query does not fall into the above categories, you can choose the closes one, and the Facebook Ads support representatives will steer you in the proper direction (generally).
 This method is among the most reliable since Facebook knows you are a paying user.

 You get access to features and tools you couldn’t before once you advertise with Facebook.
 Therefore, if you have a question regarding something that you deem essential, spending those extra dollars on an Ad can be your way through to Facebook support.

 Note: Your Facebook ad spend doesn’t have to be a lot to get access to these tools.
 Once you run an ad, even with a total budget of $10, you are now a paid Facebook advertiser and have access to tools.

-Use LinkedIn To Find Facebook Staffers In Your Network
+Use Your LinkedIn Network To Find Facebook Staffers Who Could Help

 If you really need to contact Facebook, think outside the box.